 Conventional Treatment Details for Irritable Bowel Syndrome (IBS)

 Conventional medicines for IBS are directed to relieve the symptoms associated with IBS.
 However, they fail to rectify deranged brain-gut communication and hence can merely provide symptomatic relief.
 However, they cannot cure the condition.
-Moreover, the majority of them have inherent side effects and they may not be beneficial to each and every individual.
+Moreover, the majority of them have inherent side effects, and they may not be beneficial to every individual.

 Conventional medications used in the treatment of IBS include (but are not limited to):